menu

 Demographics

-The citizens of Marshall are slightly less educated than the national average of 21.84% for the average city or town: 14.65% of adults in Marshall have a bachelor's degree or advanced degree
+The percentage of adults in Marshall with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.65% of adults in Marshall have a bachelor's degree or advanced degree.

 Marshall is a somewhat ethnically-diverse city.
 The people who call Marshall home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marshall residents report their race to be White, followed by Native American.
 Important ancestries of people in Marshall include English, Irish, German, Scots-Irish, and French.